AnyhowStep/ts-eslint-invariant-mutable-properties/README.md

   `ts-simple-type` crashes with generic functions and complex types often, at the moment.

++ Clean up and stop copy-pasting code.

++ Use better data structures.

++ Not brute force everything.

 -----

 The rule does not handle generics properly yet,